-Volunteer Review: Ailish C., Care & Conservation in Costa Rica
+Volunteer Review: Ailish C., Tropical Dry Forest Conservation & Community in Costa Rica

 Whilst browsing the internet for something to do over the summer I came across the Projects Abroad website.
 Reflecting on my trip I can honestly say that I am extremely pleased to have chosen the High School Special, a little taste of both worlds - conserving our precious environment one week and caring for people in need the next.